Optiver 2026 New Grad OA full process analysis | HackerRank programming + knowledge test + Zap-N game real experience

 4

-def __init__(self, m).
+def __init__(self, m):

-self.logs_dict = {} # Store log IDs and their timestamps.
+self.logs_dict = {} # Store log ID and its timestamp

-def recordLog(self, logId, timestamp).
+def recordLog(self, logId, timestamp):

-# Update the timestamp of a log ID
+# Update timestamp of log ID

 if logId in self.logs_dict: